Sunset in a dream with a golden-orange sun radiating color across sky and water

 You reach for a camera.
 Or simply look, trying to memorize.
 This sunset is special.
 It must be preserved.
 This moment must not disappear.

-When the desire to capture a sunset appears in a dream, your Creator speaks through it — that part which knows how to appreciate and preserve what is beautiful.
+When the desire to capture a sunset appears in a dream, your Creator is at work in this gesture: that part which knows how to appreciate and preserve what is beautiful.
 The Creator reaches for the camera and says: “This is beauty.
 Real.
 It must be kept.”
 The desire to remember is a form of love for the moment.

 The desire to capture a sunset in a dream speaks of fear of loss.
 Or, in a gentler version, the wish to preserve something precious from the current period.
 What exactly are you afraid of losing?
 What do you want to preserve?